 The views become appealing about an hour outside Porto and most scenic as you approach Régua and continue further upstream.
 The scenery changes again the further along the Douro you get.
 The quinta (wine estate) signs become further apart and the landscape more barren but still impressive.

-In the summer, there’s a special historical train which runs between Régua and Tua on Saturday afternoons with entertainment and light refreshments plus a little free time at Pinhão so you can stretch your legs and admire the beautiful azulejos that cover the station walls and maybe grab a glass of wine at one of the riverside cafés.
+From the beginning of July to the end of October, there’s a special historical train which runs between Régua and Tua, with entertainment and light refreshments.
+You also get a little free time at Pinhão so you can stretch your legs and admire the beautiful azulejos that cover the station walls and maybe grab a glass of wine at one of the riverside cafés.

 Insider tip: If you board the train before Ferradosa, try to get a window seat on the right hand side of the train for the best views of the river, the hills and the wine estates through the rather grubby glass.
 Once the train crosses the river, you should switch to the left side of the carriage.